identity2/CSCI3100-Project/Backend/README.md

 # The backend API for the Bus Management System
+## Directly using the backend hosted online
+If you are lazy to configure and install stuff, I hosted the backend API on Google Compute Engine, so you can just type in `http://35.201.158.77:3100/` to access the API.
+Try `http://35.201.158.77:3100/ping` for API server connection.

 ## Configuring environment and starting the server
 ### Staring up the PostgreSQL server
 I use PostgreSQL as the backend database.
 Here is how you start it up.